 We are updating this page as further information is released by the government that is relevant to Tier 4 sponsors.
 Information for Tier 2/5 sponsors is here.
 General information on visa applications, appointments and other aspects of the UK’s immigration and nationality system is here.

-The information on our website is for general guidance only.
+The information on our website provides an overview and is for general guidance only.
 Please refer to material produced by the government for further detail.

-Guidance and information for Tier 4 sponsors from the Home Office to date
+Latest guidance and information from the Home Office

 We have also had discussions with senior Home Office officials and some of the information provided is included in our guidance below.